 - 1. Select the checkbox next to the appropriate Dominion KX II device. - 2.
 Click the Delete button.
 The favorite is removed from your list of favorites.

-Logging off
+Logging Out

-- To quit the Dominion KX II Remote Console: - Click Logout in the upper right-hand corner of the page.
+- ► To guit the Dominion KX II Remote Console: - Click Logout in the upper right-hand corner of the page.

-Note: Logging off also closes any open Virtual KVM Client and serial client sessions.
+Note: Logging out also closes any open Virtual KVM Client and serial client sessions.

 Multi-Platform Client Interface